mattiacreates/EmotionKnowledge/README.md

 ## Overview

-1. **AudioTranscriber** – converts an audio file to text using the Hugging Face `transformers` ASR pipeline (Whisper).
-2. **TextEmotionAnnotator** – prompts a Llama model to label the emotion of the text.
-3. **EmotionTranscriptionPipeline** – orchestrates the two steps.
-It returns both the plain transcription and the emotion-enriched text.
-4. **EmotionDetector** – uses a multimodal Hugging Face model to detect the emotion of each diarized segment.
+1. **AudioTranscriber** – transcribes German speech with WhisperX and can optionally perform speaker diarization.
+2. **EmotionAnnotator** – labels each utterance using the lightweight `oliverguhr/german-sentiment-bert` model.
+3. **EmotionTranscriptionPipeline** – chains the components to produce a list of annotated segments.
-5. **TranscriptFormatter** – formats the annotated segments for display.
+4. **TranscriptFormatter** – formats the annotated segments for display.

 The new `emotion_transcription_pipeline()` function chains these Runnables using LangChain so you can process audio end-to-end: